Assam: Silchar greenfield airport construction begins this year, says CM Himanta Biswa Sarma

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-The Chief Minister stated that during the meeting, Minister Ram M.N.K. reportedly assured the expansion of the crucial Rupsi airport, signaling a commitment to bolstering regional aviation hubs.
+The Chief Minister stated that during the meeting, Minister Ram M.N.K. reportedly assured the expansion of the crucial Assam’s Rupsi airport, signaling a commitment to bolstering regional aviation hubs.

 “Soon, cities like Jorhat, Dibrugarh, and Silchar are expected to see increased accessibility to more Indian cities with the introduction of new flight connections”, the Chief Minister asserted.